tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/scenario-web-app-call-api-sign-in.md

 # <a name="java"></a>[Java](#tab/java)

-A Java minta nem távolítja el a fiókokat a gyorsítótárból a globális kijelentkezéskor.
+A Java-minta nem távolítja el a fiókokat a gyorsítótárból a globális kijelentkezéskor.

 # <a name="python"></a>[Python](#tab/python)